bkeiren/Fjord/README.md

 `/mv create <worldname> normal -g Fjord -s <seed>`

-To teleport a player (including yourself) to the newly created Fjord world, use:
+To teleport a player (or yourself) to the newly created Fjord world, use:

 `/mv tp <playername> <worldname>`